 The COVID‑19 pandemic and its secondary impacts have only further emphasised the critical role of good governance to ensure survival, recovery, and resilience.

-That’s why we work with governments and informal governance institutions on all levels to better serve their constituents and foster growth in their communities.
-Good governance is critical to successful development outcomes.
+Across the globe, Mercy Corps is working with governments and informal governance institutions on all levels to better serve their constituents and foster growth in their communities.
+In 2020, our work reached over 4 million people.

 Good governance means investing in community leaders, ensuring that they serve their constituents well.
 It means harnessing the collective abilities of these communities and increasing citizen participation in the decisions that affect their lives.
 Finally, it means protecting and expanding spaces for dialogue and trust-building opportunities across divides.

-For more technical details on our governance programs, please watch the video below and download our approach document.
+For more technical details on our governance programmes, please watch the video below and download our approach document.